 4. Giving notice to your employer

-You must give your employer at least 6 weeks’ notice of your intention to take carer's leave.
-You should apply in writing saying when and how you intend to take carer’s leave, whether it will be in one block or separate periods.
+You must give your employer at least 6 weeks’ notice.
+You should apply in writing saying when and how you intend to take carer’s leave, and whether it will be in one block or separate periods.
 You should state that you have applied to DSP for a decision on the person for whom you propose to care.
 You can find a sample notice of intention form in Appendix A of the Carer's Leave Act explanatory booklet (pdf).
 In emergency situations where it is not practicable to give 6 weeks' notice, you should give notice as soon as it is reasonably possible.

 5. Confirmation of carer’s leave